Chuck Dukowski

-Gary Arthur McDaniel (born February 1, 1954), better known by his stage name Chuck Dukowski, is an American punk rock musician.
-He is most well-known for being the bass player and an occasional songwriter for Black Flag.
+Gary Arthur McDaniel (born February 1, 1954), known by his stage name Chuck Dukowski, is an American punk rock musician.
+He is best known for being the bass player and an occasional songwriter for Black Flag.

-Career

-Early years
+Early life

-Dukowski was born on February 1, 1954, and raised in a self-described middle-class family in San Pedro, Los Angeles, California, where his father worked for the industrial company TRW.
-Dukowski's mother was German, and her family lineage had many musicians and composers.
+Gary Arthur McDaniel was born on February 1, 1954 in Los Angeles County, California to an American father and German mother.
+McDaniel spent the first few years of his life living in Germany, before his family eventually moved back to Southern California.
+The family would first reside in the Holly Park neighborhood in Los Angeles, before settling in San Pedro.
+McDaniel was raised in a self-described middle-class family in San Pedro, where his father worked for the industrial company TRW, though McDaniel would temporarily move back to Germany with his family while his father worked on the Telstar satellite project, where he attended a year of elementary school.

 Dukowski attended San Pedro High School and later Chadwick School, where he played football.
 After graduation, he went to college to study psychobiology.

+Career

 Würm

 Dukowski's first band was Würm, which started in 1973.
 By 1977, the band had moved to Hermosa Beach and lived in a communal house called "the Würmhole" but Würm broke up later that year.